What does an APA reference list entry look like?

 For more information, see the Publication Manual, section 8.27, pp. 272–273.

-How do I cite multiple different sources in the same parentheses?
+How do I cite multiple sources in the same in-text citation?

 How do I cite or reference someone quoted in another author's work (a secondary citation)?